ChrisRimondi/VulntoES/README.md

 Vulnerability Data in ES

 This small python script will ingest several different types of vulnerability/port scanners and import that data into Elasticsearch.
-Right now it only supports Nessus.
+Right now it supports:
+ - Nessus
+ - Nikto
+ - Nmap
+ - Openvas

 The script creates a python dict from a vulnerability scanner output.
 It converts that to JSON and inserts that document into Elasticsearch.